max124125/Voron0-TinyM-/README.md

 Rebuild started: November 1.
 First print: December 7.
-Current updates:
- - Nozzle wiper and electronics pannels to be printed next.
+Current updates and next steps:
- - All cable managment done (for now)
+ - All cable managment done and very clean (for now)
  - Already very reliable, with perfect first layers, and good print quality.
  - Currently have it printing about 10% faster than RXL, but will be tuning to continue increasing speed.
+ - Nozzle wiper, purge shoot and electronics pannels to be printed next.
+ - Pi Camera to be added
+ -